What Film and Video Editors and Camera Operators Do

 - Shoot or edit a scene based on the director’s vision

-Many camera operators have one or more assistants working under their supervision.
+Many camera operators supervise one or more assistants.
 The assistants set up the camera equipment and may be responsible for its storage and care.
-They also help the operator determine the best shooting angle and make sure that the camera stays in focus.
+Assistants also help the operator determine the best shooting angle and make sure that the camera stays in focus.

 Likewise, editors often have one or more assistants.
 The assistants support the editor by keeping track of each shot in a database or loading digital video into an editing bay.
 Assistants also may do some of the editing tasks.